grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

 ## Before you begin

-1. Set up a GEM cluster: For information about setting up and configuring a full GEM deployment, refer to the [Configure Grafana Enterprise Metrics]({{< relref "./configure-grafana-enterprise-metrics" >}}) and [Get started with Grafana Mimir using the Helm chart]({{< relref "../get-started-helm-charts" >}}) articles.
+1. Set up a GEM cluster: For information about setting up and configuring a GEM deployment, refer to the [Configure Grafana Enterprise Metrics]({{< relref "./configure-grafana-enterprise-metrics" >}}) and [Get started with Grafana Mimir using the Helm chart]({{< relref "../get-started-helm-charts" >}}) articles.
-2. Provision an access token with `metrics:read` scope for each cluster that you want to query.
+2. Provision an access token with the `metrics:read` scope for each cluster that you want to query.
 For more information, refer to [Set up a GEM tenant](https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/set-up-gem-tenant).

 ## Deploy the GEM federation-frontend

 1. Create a Kubernetes `Secret` named `gem-tokens` with the GEM access tokens for each of the remote GEM clusters.
-This `Secret` will be later used in the Helm values file.
+The Helm values file uses this `Secret` later.
 Replace `TOKEN1` and `TOKEN2` with the access tokens for the remote GEM clusters.

    ```yaml
    apiVersion: v1